(Pre-K, Kindergarten & 1st Grade)

 Pre-Kindergarten and Kindergarten students share responsibility for themselves, their peers, their classroom, their teachers, and their community.
 Every student rotates through jobs such as Veterinarian (responsible for caring for class pets), Gardener (responsible for classroom plants), Electrician (responsible for lights), Table Captain (responsible for materials), and Meteorologist (responsible for sharing news about the weather).
 Participation teaches leadership, responsibility, perseverance, resilience, and stewardship and helps to build a sense of excitement, belonging, and ownership of the classroom.

 Our students come together each morning for a Responsive Classroom-based meeting.
 During this time students greet each other warmly, engage in sharing and community-building activities, and read a morning message composed by the teacher.
 The morning message is an important means for developing students’ abilities in using language by encouraging them to listen and talk to others within the group, and begin to build their knowledge of reading and writing.
 Morning meeting activities also show students what it means to be part of a learning community as they take turns, help each other, and appreciate the accomplishments of their peers.

 Special Area Classes

 Pre-Kindergarten and Kindergarten students attend special classes weekly, including art, Spanish, STEM (science, technology, engineering, and math), library/research, music, and physical education.
 Students also attend all-school assemblies, and enjoy outdoor excursions and frequent field trips.

 Students engage in balanced literacy activities that are designed to build their reading and writing skills, through daily writing activities, conferencing regularly with teachers, listening to stories, participating in small group guided reading groups, and dramatic play.
 Literacy skill acquisition is developmental so students accelerate at their own pace while still being challenged to meet benchmarks and beyond.

-Our students learn math concepts through hands-on activities, preparing them to easily transition to the Saxon math curriculum that is used beginning in first grade.
+Our students learn math concepts through hands-on activities, preparing them to easily transition to the Math in Focus curriculum that is used beginning in first grade.
 Students are exposed to all types of math (number sense, number stories, measurement, money, geometry, estimation, sequencing, classification and patterns), and conceptual understanding is further developed through doing individual work with the teacher or in small groups.
 Through portfolio assessment work and sharing with peers, students become adept at thinking strategically about problem solving.

 Fine Motor Skills Building